Commercial and environmental analysis

 Foam with recycled content

-This high performance also means you can use less material, reducing pack sizes and, in turn, minimising transport requirements and emissions.
+This high performance also means you can use less material, reducing your pack sizes and, in turn, minimising transport requirements and emissions.

-However, the material is still plastic.
-And whilst Polyethylene is recyclable, Stratocell is not currently collected in kerbside recycling boxes.
+However, the material is still plastic, and whilst polyethylene is recyclable, Stratocell is not currently collected in kerbside recycling boxes.
 Its perception amongst consumers can also be negative (particularly if they are unaware that it contains recycled content).

 Ethafoam HRC/MRC